Tunisia Islamists set to resign after deal on election commission

 With Ennahda and leading opposition party Nidaa Tounes positioning themselves as key contenders in upcoming elections, the selection of the electoral committee is seen as a key political battle before setting a date for the ballot.

-The electoral commission will organise and fix dates for the coming legislative and presidential elections, and will also draw up electoral districts and set electorate lists.
+The electoral commission will organize and fix dates for the coming legislative and presidential elections, and will also draw up electoral districts and set electorate lists.

 Ennahda and its opponents have agreed to try to finish the transition and handover to Jomaa's caretaker government by January 14, the third anniversary of the uprising that inspired other countries to rise up against long-standing rulers.